NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Energy Ward.md

 * * *

-You trap energy from the last spell you cast within your body, coating your flesh in a protective ward.
-Until the start of your next turn, you gain resistance 5 to one type of energy damage dealt by the spell you just cast.
+You convert energy from the last spell you cast into a protective ward.
+Until the start of your next turn, you gain resistance to one type of energy (acid, cold, electricity, fire, force, sonic, vitality, or void) equal to 4 + the rank of the spell.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*